sclavijosuero/pw-api-plugin/README.md

 ## Changelog

 ### [1.1.2]
-- Fixed typo in documewntation and examples.
+- Fixed typo in documentation and examples.

 ### [1.1.1]
 - Fixed issue with request body not showing in the tab.